Call for Proposals

 Annual District Meetings

-Each year, AOC holds eight district meetings where AOC’s member counties gather with regional partners for collaboration and knowledge sharing on the most important issues facing their communities.
-These meetings are typically held in person, and hosted by a member county within the district.
+AOC holds annual district meetings for AOC’s member counties to gather with regional partners for collaboration and knowledge sharing on the most important issues facing their communities.
+These hybrid meetings are held every fall in AOC’s eight regional districts and are hosted by a member county within each district.

 Oregon Trails